Medieval Spain comprised a number of Christian kingdoms on one hand and many independent Muslim dominions on the other hand.

 In the 11th century, Spain had many kings ruling different kingdoms.
 One of the most notable of these was Ferdinand I who assumed the throne of the kingdom of Leon in 1037.

-During his reign, he waged wars against many Muslim territories such as Zaragoza, Toledo, Badajoz and Seville.
+During his reign, he waged wars against many Muslim territories such as Zaragoza, Toledo, Badajoz, and Seville.
 Most of these campaigns led to the Muslim taifas paying tribute Ferdinand I.

 He would then go on to wage war against his brothers, attempting to expand his sphere of influence of power.
-Although briefly ousted, he returned after one of his brothers died and the power of other had diminished.
+Although briefly ousted, he returned after one of his brothers died and the power of others had diminished.

-Alfonso VI was regarded as a fierce warrior and a chivalrous noblemen.
-He increased the influence of Papacy in Spain and forged ties with different realms to his East in Europe.
+Alfonso VI was regarded as a fierce warrior and chivalrous nobleman.
+He increased the influence of the Papacy in Spain and forged ties with different realms to his East in Europe.
 He died in 1109.

-During his reign, the fighting with the Muslims to the south took on a more religious fervour as Alfonso VII became patron to different Church institutions within his realm.
+During his reign, the fighting with the Muslims to the south took on a more religious fervor as Alfonso VII became patron to different Church institutions within his realm.

 He led many campaigns against the Moors to the south of his territories.
 He ruled over both Muslim and Christian populations and was considered an ardent patron of arts and culture.

-He was able to exploit this by launching numerous campaigns towards the south and captured most of the important Moorish territories, including the heartland of Muslim Spain, the city of Cordoba.
+He was able to exploit this by launching numerous campaigns in the south and capturing most of the important Moorish territories, including the heartland of Muslim Spain, the city of Cordoba.
 He died in 1252.